 But I’ve also seen destroyed vinyl tile.
 Maybe the person who put it down didn’t put it down right.
 Maybe someone abused it too much.
 It’s not indestructible.
 But it can hold up pretty well.

 Obviously, I use vinyl tile in rental properties.
-But I use it in mine too.
+But I use it in my own house too.
 The vinyl tile in my house outlasted the ceramic tile that was in the kitchen when I first bought it.
 I guarantee that ceramic tile was a lot more expensive.

 The key is cleaning up the floor before you put the tile down, then putting down good primer to help it stick well.
 It also helps to let the tiles acclimate to the room for a day or two before you lay them down.